gilshm/simd-search/README.md

 =========
 Proof of concept for fast search in plain-text files using Intel's Advanced Vector Extensions (AVX).
 As for now, code only supports one or two characters, and only prints the number of lines with a match (like running *grep -c*).

-Current performance is x2 compared to GNU Grep.

 Usage
 -----
 	avx-search -i [input_file] -m [match]